barumau/pandunia/english/109_jumla_bina.md

 ### Modifier particles

-Particles **di** and **da** are used to link a noun, an adjective or a verb phrase to a noun to modify it.
+Particles **di** and **de** are used to link a noun, an adjective or a verb phrase to a noun to modify it.
 **di** connects the modifying word or phrase to the main noun word.
-**da** works in the opposite direction, it connects the main noun to the modifying word or phrase.
+**de** works in the opposite direction, it connects the main noun to the modifying word or phrase.

 #### Modification with noun phrases